 - PHP – https://github.com/sensiolabs/security-checker

 Are you using Docker containers to ship your code as fast as possible?
 Great!
 But how about the security of your Docker containers?
 The same that holds for your libraries is true for your Docker images.

 Ensure that you only use trusted base images (such as the official Linux distributions or images of your programming languages) and check that they don’t contain any vulnerabilities.

 If you are using a provider to host your built containers, find out whether they may do the container vulnerabilities check for you.
 This is, for example, the case with the Google Container Registry or Dockerhub (Premium).

 The default account in most Docker containers is root.
 Please do not use it.

 You wouldn’t do that on your “normal” servers for security concerns.
 So why would you do it in the container image?

-Create your own user as a normal user account and use them:
+Create your user as a standard user account and use them:

 # Create appuserRUN adduser –disabled-password –gecos ” appuser# Switch to appuserUSER appuser

 4. Do Security Code Reviews